 This is my friend Laree’s upstairs children’s bath.
 I think it turned out adorable.
 We were going for a vintage Pottery Barn feel when we started the remodel.
 And I think that is exactly what we achieved.
+This is my version of a Pottery Barn inspired kid’s bathroom.

 With all of the remodeling going on, amazingly, none of the bathroom was effected except cosmetic.
 Here is the floor plan from the original and current layout.
 Notice the double but separate vanities, I love this feature.